Hardware-Tailored Diagonalization Circuits: Results

-Every stabilizer state $\ket{\psi_\mathcal{S}}$ is local-Clifford (LC) equivalent to a graph state~\cite{vandennest_graphical_description_2004}.
+Every stabilizer state is \emph{local-Clifford} (LC) equivalent to a graph state~\cite{vandennest_graphical_description_2004}.
 Thus, there exist single-qubit Clifford gates $U_1, \ldots, U_n$ and a graph $\Gamma$ such that $ (U_1\otimes\ldots \otimes U_n) \ket{\psi_\mathcal{S}}=\ket{\Gamma}$.
-We conclude that every set of commuting Pauli operators can be simultaneously diagonalized by a layer of single-qubit Clifford gates followed by a circuit of the form $U_\Gamma^\dagger$.
-We refer to this procedure as a \emph{graph-based diagonalization circuit} (see Fig.~\ref{fig:diagonalization_circuit}).
+We conclude that every set of commuting Pauli operators can be simultaneously diagonalized by some layer of single-qubit Clifford gates followed by some circuit of the form $U_\Gamma^\dagger$.
+We refer to this procedure as a {graph-based diagonalization circuit}, see Fig.~\ref{fig:diagonalization_circuit}.

-The \emph{connectivity graph} $\Gamma_\mathrm{con}$ of a quantum computer is the graph whose vertices and edges, respectively, are given by the qubits and pairs of qubits for which a $\CZ$-gate can be physically implemented.
-For quantum devices with a limited connectivity, general graph-based diagonalization circuits require up to $\mathcal{O}(n^2)$ \textsc{Swap}-gates~\cite{maslov_linear_depth_2007}.
-This overhead renders unconstrained graph-based diagonalization circuits infeasible for near-term applications.
-However, if $\Gamma\subset \Gamma_\mathrm{con}$ is a subgraph of the connectivity graph, \textsc{Swap}-gates are avoided completely.
+The \emph{connectivity graph} of a quantum computer is the graph $\Gamma_\mathrm{con}$ whose vertices and edges, respectively, are given by qubits and pairs of qubits for which a $\CZ$~gate can be physically implemented.
+For quantum devices with a limited connectivity, general graph-based diagonalization circuits require up to $\mathcal{O}(n^2)$ \textsc{Swap} gates~\cite{maslov_linear_depth_2007}.
+This overhead renders unconstrained graph-based diagonalization circuits infeasible for certain near-term applications, see {\crossrefcolor SM Sec.~II}.
+However, if $\Gamma\subset \Gamma_\mathrm{con}$ is a subgraph of the connectivity graph, \textsc{Swap} gates are avoided completely.
 We refer to graph-based diagonalization circuits that are designed to meet this condition as \emph{hardware-tailored} (HT).
+By construction, HT circuits have a very low $\CZ$ depth that is upper bounded by the maximum degree of $\Gamma_\text{con}$, e.g., by 3 and 4 for heavy-hex and square-lattice connectivity, respectively~\cite{chamberland_topological_and_2020}.

-\emph{Diagonalizability Criterion}. \ We now derive a technical condition for the existence of graph-based diagonalization circuits.
-For this, we exploit the fact that every $n$-qubit Clifford gate $U$ defines a symplectic matrix
+We now derive a technical condition for the existence of HT diagonalization circuits.
+Every $n$-qubit Clifford gate $U$ defines a symplectic matrix

 with the property that